stadtnavi/stadtnavi-widget/Readme.md

 #### Options

-- `baseUrl`: Leaflet-compatible URL for the background map.
-Ignored if `wms` (see below) is configured instead.
+- `baseUrl`: The base URL of your Digitransit instance.
   Default: `https://herzberg-elster.bbnavi.de`

 ### Development